Examples of Foliated Metamorphic Rocks

 Feldspar is the most common mineral in the Earth’s crust, so you are very likely to find it in the rocks you collect!
 It is found it all of the three rock types, but is most common in intrusive igneous...more

 These are some of the initial findings of Mars Global Surveyor.
-There definitely is a magnetosphere near Mars. suggests scientists must rethink theories about the evolution of Mars.
-Geologic features at...more
+The definite confirmation of the presence of a magnetic field near Mars. suggests scientists must rethink theories about the evolution of...more

 Olivine looks like little green crystals.
 It is typically found in some igneous and metamorphic rocks.
 Often the crystals are so small that you need to use your hand lens or magnifying glass to see them...more